ats/usesthis-data/readme.markdown

 * Nobody yet interviewed has a Xoom or Galaxy tablet
 * Very few iOS apps are named more than once (not even Angry Birds)

-I've used R to put together an easy-to-update, [full rundown of the numbers](usesthis-summary.txt) that I thought were interesting and/or fun, but you can easily explore via awk, too.
+I've used R to put together an easy-to-update, full rundown of the numbers (see usesthis-summary.txt) that I thought were interesting and/or fun, but you can easily explore via awk, too.
 For example, the following finds and counts all unique iOS applications:

     awk ' {FS = "\t"} { if ($4 ~ /\-ios$/) print $4 }' thesetup-data.txt | sort | uniq | wc -l